Shauryasoni262/Wedding-Invitation/README.md

 # Wedding-Invitation
-I Made this wedding invitation card using HTML,CSS and JavaScript on May 2
+I Made this wedding invitation website using HTML,CSS and JavaScript on May 2